 - Our Record news blog provides timely information about the latest developments at the FEC and in federal campaign finance law.
 (See https://www.fec.gov/updates/?update_type=fec-record.)

 - We have posted information on the agency’s intranet site that describes requirements of the Plain Writing Act of 2010, including a PowerPoint presentation and links to additional resources.
 This information reaches all FEC employees.

 - We have encouraged agency staff to take our on-line training course that reviews plain language principles and provides specific examples of plain writing.
 Many staff members who routinely communicate with the public have completed the course.

-- Performance Manager Amy Kort and Attorney Robert Kahn are the agency’s primary contacts for compliance issues.
+- Performance Manager Amy Kort and Acting Assistant General Counsel Robert Kahn are the agency’s primary contacts for compliance issues.
 Mr. Kahn focuses on documents produced by the Office of General Counsel, while Ms. Kort is responsible for all other covered publications and documents.

 - Ms. Kort and Mr. Kahn not only monitor our use of plain language, they also document and respond to public feedback through our firstname.lastname@example.org e-mail account.
 They keep detailed records of this activity to help measure our success and for use in our annual Plain Writing Act compliance reports.
 During the past year, we have not received any comments or questions about our Plain Language program.

 - Our Plain Language page at https://www.fec.gov/about/plain-language/ describes our long-standing commitment to plain language and details our plans to implement the Plain Writing Act of 2010.
 Those plans focus primarily on improving our existing educational resources for the public and for campaign finance law practitioners.
 Visitors can access the page from the FEC home page at http://www.fec.gov.

 - We encourage visitors to submit comments, questions and suggestions to us at email@example.com.